ychuang6/sams-documentation/source/pipeline.rst

 If an alternative software is used for inspection and threshold collection, the input file can also be saved as NIfTI file format [.nii or .nii.gz].

-The following pre-processing step accepts both Analyze75 and NIfTI file format as the input *test scan*.
+The following pre-processing step accepts both Analyze75 and NIfTI file format as the input *test scan.*

 Pre-processing
 --------------